AlgyJr/ios_guides/Using-WebKit-View.md

 Loading a URL into your app is as easy!
-Just add and configure a UIWebView.
+Just add and configure a WebKit View, which replaces UIWebView starting iOS 8.

 ![WebView Demo|250](https://i.imgur.com/v4PlBQX.gif)

+## Step 0: Add WebKit to your project

-### Step 1: Add UIWebView to Storyboard
+### Step 1: Add WebKit View (not UIWebView) to Storyboard

-Drag and drop a UIWebView from the Object Library to the main view of your ViewController.
+Drag and drop a WebKit View from the Object Library to the main view of your ViewController.
 Drag the edges of the view to adjust it's size.

 ### Step 2: Create a custom ViewController file